Manaslu Circuit Trek - 15 Days

 Guide & Porter Services

-• English- speaking government- licensed Tour Guide & Trekking Guide
+• English- speaking government- licensed Trekking Guide

 • Local Sherpa for carrying Luggage (up to 25 kg Max, 2 trekkers: 1 porter)